Who Lives In Your Fantasy World?

 Remember to show this in your writing, don’t tell it.
 (More on this later).

 You may need to go back and add transportation routes, such as wide rivers and ports for boats, roads for trades’ people, or something like train tracks to your world map.
 Add any changes as you write your story so you don’t forget the details.

 The easiest way to figure this out is to put yourself in the shoes (hairy feet, hooves) of your characters.
-Walk around in your world as them and see what you need.
-Have fun!
+Walk around in your world like them and see what you need.

 Til next time, know you are loved by the One who created you in His image.